ryantd42/NY-Legislative-Git/2023/A4674A-2023/bill.md

   ___________

- Introduced  by  M. of A. FAHY -- read once and referred to the Committee on Real Property Taxation
+ Introduced  by  M. of A. FAHY -- read once and referred to the Committee on Real Property  Taxation  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  relating  to the extension of the taxable status day in certain assessing units; and providing for the repeal of such provisions  upon the expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-The governing body of an assessing unit with a population greater than ninety-seven thousand and less than one  hundred  thousand, based  upon  and  recorded by the two thousand twenty federal census, is authorized to enact a local law or resolution, authorizing the  assessor of  such  assessing unit to extend the taxable status date applicable to such assessing unit by no more than sixty days.
+The governing body of an assessing unit with  a  population greater  than  ninety-seven thousand and less than one hundred thousand, based upon and recorded by the two thousand twenty  federal  census,  is authorized  to enact a local law or resolution, authorizing the assessor of such assessing unit to extend the taxable status date  applicable  to such assessing unit by no more than ninety days.
   §  2.
-This act shall take effect immediately and shall  expire  and  be deemed repealed sixty days after such effective date.
+This  act shall take effect immediately and shall expire and be deemed repealed ninety days after such effective date.